 Besides timing, another reason why I think this refers to the Tamoszaitis case is that official newspaper accounts of her fatal shooting note that the killer subsequently shot himself and was taken to the hospital.

 In lamenting the tragic shooting death of a wife and mother, Bowen noted, in language familiar to our own age, that the husband and neighbors had noticed the shooter acting strangely for some time.
 “Underlying symptoms of a dangerous (mental) disease,” he wrote, “were recognized but not understood.”
 Bowen went on to draw parallels between mental/nervous illnesses more rampant than tuberculosis, yet much less understood, diagnosed and treated.

 “Isn’t it strange how much attention we give to physical disease, but how little we give to mental?” he asked.
 “The killing of this woman adds another accusing finger at our failure to understand that part of our health that means the most to us.”

-Due to the rigors of the mining life and the scant emotional and educational resources many Lithuanian immigrants undoubtedly brought to that life, which were progressively eroded, I shudder now to think of the likely abuse endured by so many immigrant women and children at the hands of their own countrymen inside their own homes and neighborhoods.
+Due to the rigors of the mining life and the scant emotional and educational reserves many Lithuanian immigrants undoubtedly brought to that life, which were progressively eroded, I shudder now to think of the potential abuse of immigrant women and children at the hands of their own countrymen within their own homes and neighborhoods.